smitmartijn/networkinsight-cookbook/manuscript/ch-6-architecture.md

 | Collector | Large       | 10              | 8               | 16GB |
 | Collector | Extra Large | 10              | 8               | 24GB |

-In all cases, the Platform has a 1TB disk requirement, and the Collector has a 200GB disk requirement.
-It's recommended to use thin provisioning.
+The Platform has a 1TB disk requirement for Medium, Large, and has a 2TB disk requirement for Extra Large.
+Don't worry, it's supported (and advised!) to thin provision the disk.
+The Collector has a 200GB disk requirement.
+It's recommended to use thin provisioning for the Collector as well.

-T> Always check the [documentation](https://docs.vmware.com/en/VMware-vRealize-Network-Insight/5.2/com.vmware.vrni.install.doc/GUID-F4F34425-C40D-457A-BA65-BDA12B3ABE45.html) for the latest numbers.
+T> Always check the [documentation](https://docs.vmware.com/en/VMware-vRealize-Network-Insight/6.4/com.vmware.vrni.install.doc/GUID-F4F34425-C40D-457A-BA65-BDA12B3ABE45.html) for the latest numbers.

 The CPU speed note is about getting the right amount of GHz available to the appliance.
 If you're deploying on CPUs with a different speed than listed above, simply make sure the appliance has the number of CPUs that cover the required GHz per appliance type.
 For example, that is 21GHz for a medium-sized Platform or 42Ghz for an Extra Large Platform.

 ### Lab Sizing

 The Network Insight appliances are rather large, resource-wise, which makes sense because the scale they can handle is pretty immense.
 But what about lab environments with only 1 or 2 vCenters, NSX Managers, and just a few hosts?
 My home lab comes to mind.

 There is no *small* brick option to select when deploying the appliances.
 However, you can scale down the resources of the appliances once they are deployed.
 To make it fit your home lab or to have it take the least amount of resources in your lab, deploy the appliances as medium bricks and before you power them on, adjust the number of vCPUs and memory.
 Then power them on and watch the console for any failed services on startup.
 The failure messages on the console will mention the lack of memory of CPU to start the service.
 If you do see any of those messages, you've gone too far in minimizing the resources, and you should scale up a little.